+You can configure the first five keyboard shortcut options so that they insert whichever phrase you specify.
 You can save different sets of Keyboard Shortcuts for different clients.
 This is helpful if, for example, if one of your clients likes “[overtalking]” while another prefers “[overspeaking]”.
 Click here for the Configurations help page for more information about saving settings.

 You do not need to restrict yourself to using Keyboard Shortcuts only as you transcribe.
 You can also use them to insert common phrases when you’re proof-reading your finished transcript.

 Use Keyboard Shortcuts for text you repeat constantly, such as common transcription markings like [unclear] or [overtalking] but also any other repetitive phrases, for example:

 – a long ID, such as “William Prendergast (Chairman)”

 – often-repeated phrases such as “you know”, “I mean”, “I think”, “sort of”, etc.

 – foreign words that you waste time looking up, such as “Champs-Élysées”